Havering data privacy notice and your information rights

 The national data opt-out applies to data for patients/clients where their care is provided in England by a publicly funded organisation or the care has been arranged by a public body such as the NHS or a Local Authority.

-By using the National Data Opt-Out service, individuals can choose to prevent their confidential patient information from being used for research or planning purposes, such as improving healthcare services or conducting medical research.
+By using the National Data Opt-Out service, individuals can choose to prevent their confidential patient information from being used for research or planning purposes.

 There are instances where we may be required to disclose confidential information about you with organisations across the health and social care system in England for purposes beyond your direct care.